GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_cmdline.rst

 **************************************************************************

-In this example, we will reduce the GNIRS K-band longslit observation of "SDSSJ162449.00+321702.0", a white dwarf, using the "|reduce|" command that is operated directly from the unix shell.
+In this example, we will reduce the GNIRS K-band longslit observation of "SDSSJ162449.00+321702.0", a white dwarf with an M dwarf companion, using the "|reduce|" command that is operated directly from the unix shell.
 Just open a terminal and load the DRAGONS conda environment to get started.

 This observation uses the 32 l/mm grating, the short-blue camera, a 0.3 arcsec slit, and is set to a central wavelength of 2.2 |um|.
 The dither pattern is